airflow-scheduled-job

 Click on the run_every_minute box in the centre of the page to select the logs:

-If you are interested in persisting the logs, take a look at the logging demo.
+If you are interested in persisting the logs using the SDP logging framework, take a look at the logging demo.

 airflow 8